ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 ### Add endpoints for the front-end to use

-Now that you have a Orleans "cluster" up and running, you need to give the front-end a way to talk to it.
-The easiest way to do this, and the way that the UI project expects, is to add a couple of HTTP endpoints.
-One to add an item, and one to get the added items.
+Now that you have an Orleans "cluster" up and running, you need to give the front-end a way to talk to it.
+The easiest way to do this, and the way that the UI project expects, is to add a couple of HTTP endpoints: one to add an item, and one to get the added items.

 As these are fairly simple endpoints, you might as well implement them using minimal APIs.

 __Note:__ As you are already using MVC, that might be a better option in a real-world scenario.
 But for this lab, it might be interesting to play around with minimal APIs as well...

 Start by adding a POST endpoint right after the `MapControllers()` step in the request pipeline.
-The path should be __/api/shipping-cart__
+The path should be __/api/shopping-cart__

 ```csharp
 ...